 Have you recently purchased shoes or ordered something online in the last month?
 Is the box still kicking around?
 This is literally the easiest toy you can make.

 - Stuff a KONG toy, freeze it, and put it in a shoe box.
 Hide the box and have your pup find his toy and open his “present.”

 - If you are particularly ambitious, you can put the frozen, stuffed KONG in a shoebox and put the shoebox inside of another box.

-- Alternatively, you can poke holes in a box large enough for your dog’s treats or kibble, then tape up the box so your dog has to shake the box to get the food out.
+- Alternatively, you can poke holes in a box large enough for your dog’s treats, then tape up the box so your dog has to shake the box to get the food out.

 - You can put food in the box, and then hide the box.
 Let your dog out of his crate and say “go find!”
 Your mighty wolf is now hunting for his food.

 - If you wish to level up, you can follow the tutelage of the woman in the video below.
 She took this idea to an entirely new level.

 Buy It ($1.00 – Infinity): Go on Amazon.
 Buy any of the toys listed.
 Save the box.
 Make this toy.